Retirement checklist: Managing retirement accounts

 - Share important information with your loved ones.

-Knowing where your accounts are, how to access them and what those accounts contain is crucial to smart financial management.
+Knowing where your retirement accounts are, how to access them and what those accounts contain is crucial to smart financial management.
 When you keep your financial information in one place and up to date, you can help ease stress on yourself, your family or other beneficiaries.

 Get organized, for yourself and your loved ones